karios-os/docs/docs/storage/index.rst

 **No Authentication**:

-* No security, anyone can connect
+* No authentication, anyone can connect
 * Only suitable for trusted networks
 * Fastest performance

 **Mutual CHAP**:

 * Both target and initiator authenticate each other
-* Higher security
+* Stronger authentication
 * Slightly more complex setup

 Multiple Connections per Session (MC/S)